digimakergo/doc/tutorial/templating.md

 ## Templating

 ### Base and content template
-Base template defines the layout, which is in base.html (eg. web/template/demo/base.html).
+Base template defines the layout, which is in base.html (eg. web/template/demo/base.html).Content template is invoked when visiting a content page.
+Content page uses `extends` to 'inherit' base template.

 Digimaker uses block in templating, meaning base.html defines block and real template fills in value.
 In example below, base.html defines ``content`` block and is filled in ``article/full.html``